strohne/autocol/readme.md

 # Schedule

 Day 1
 - 10:00 – 11:30 Introduction to automated data collection.
-Techniques (webscraping, APIs, databases), data formats (HTML, CSV, JSON) and endpoints (assembling URLs, access restrictions)
 - 11:30 – 11:45 Break
 - 11:45 – 13:00 Practical session: Reading API references and using APIs with Facepager.
 - 13:00 - 14:00 Lunch break